-Gender Data Kit is a set of technologies, methods and resources to support gender data projects.
+Gender Data Kit is a set of gender-responsive technologies, methods and resources for gender data projects.
 We’re developing it on an open source basis.
 Send us a message if you’d like to chat about what we’re doing, and why we’re doing it.

 The initial GDK resources revolve around these time-tested principles of feminist research:

 1. “No research about us, without us”.

 Women’s analyses of their own situations guide our research and influence our recommendations.
 Everywhere in the world there are local women’s movements, so we usually start by listening to them.